AckerlyXu/heima/articles/storage/storage-import-export-service.md

 ## How to create an Import Job?
 Create an import job to copy data to your Azure storage account from hard drives by shipping one or more drives containing data to the specified data center.
 The import job conveys details about hard disk drives, data to be copied, target storage account, and shipping information to the Azure Import/Export service.
 Creating an import job is a three-step process.
 First, prepare your drives using the WAImportExport tool.
 Second, submit an import job using the Azure portal.
 Third, ship the drives to the shipping address provided during job creation and update the shipping info in your job details.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] You can submit only one job per storage account.
+> You can submit only one job per storage account.
 Each drive you ship can be imported to one storage account.
 For example, let’s say you wish to import data into two storage accounts.
 You must use separate hard disk drives for each storage account and create separate jobs per storage account.

 ### Prepare Your Drives
 The first step when importing data using the Azure Import/Export service is to prepare your drives using the WAImportExport tool.
 Follow the steps below to prepare your drives.